 - Does it transform the patient, product or service?

 - Is it done right the first time?

 - Does it contribute to meeting the patient’s needs?

-Working with others to see the waste in health care can inspire everyone to use the principles and tools of lean health care, such as 5S (sort, simplify, sweep, standardize and self-discipline) and root-cause analysis.
+Working with others to see the waste in healthcare can inspire everyone to use the principles and tools of lean healthcare improvement, such as 5S (sort, simplify, sweep, standardize and self-discipline) and root-cause analysis.